Internal Motivation: How To Build Routines That Stick

 You might try a few routines at home or at work you think are productive, but they don’t stick.
 So, you decide you just don’t like them.
 Routines don’t work for you.

 “Enjoy the run!”

-That’s not just a formality.
-We really do enjoy running.
-And the reason we enjoy it is highly dependent on where our motivation to run comes from.
+They aren’t just a formality.
+My trail buddies and I really do enjoy running.
+And the reason we enjoy it is because our motivation to do it comes from inside of us.

-If you’ve ever struggled to stick to a fitness plan—or any plan, really—the solution could be as simple as channeling your motivation from the right source.
+If you’ve ever struggled to stick to a routine, the solution could be as simple as channeling your motivation from the right source.
 Here’s how to do it.

 Internal Vs. External Motivation